Basic Algorithm Templates

 []

-Supports comparison operations, ordered by lexicographical order
+Support comparison operations, in lexicographical order

 pair<int, int>

-first, the first element
+first, First element

-second, the second element
+second, Second element

-string, string
+string, String

-size()/length() Returns the length of the string
+size()/length() Return the length of the string

 empty()